 Brushes are one of the tools that every drummer knows they need in their stick bag, yet not many drummers actually like using them.
 They’re such a great tool for playing dynamically on the drums, whether you need them for soft moments or to just have some unique sounds.

 They’re mostly used in jazz, yet all drummers can benefit from having a pair of brushes.
-So, we’re going to look at some of the best brushes for drums on the market.
+So, we’re going to look at some of the best drum brushes on the market.

 6 Best Drum Brushes for the Money